Why this blog? And what’s ordinary time, anyway?

 So what’s ordinary time?
 (Other than the title of the blog.)
 If you follow the common lectionary — the schedule of readings at Sunday services in Catholic, Episcopal, Lutheran and other liturgical churches — it’s pretty much the part of the church year that isn’t Christmas, Lent or Easter.
 (In Lutheran churches, we more commonly refer to the Sundays after Epiphany and again after Pentecost.)
 Full disclosure: I like the name because it lends itself to puns.
 But I try (not always successfully) to keep things plain and ordinary.

 Also: A copy of a 2018 memo to my spiritual director, and an earlier draft of the “about” page are archived below — at least till I figure out what to do with them.
-To quote from the draft, “[…] I qualify as a spiritual mutt all right.
+To quote from the about-page draft, “[…] I qualify as a spiritual mutt all right.
 Sometimes I feel more like a whole spiritual kennel, yapping at passing traffic. “

 Pix.
 They rotate by random in the header — so you may get any one of the three when you click on the heading “Ordinary Time” and/or refresh the start page at: